hibbitts-design/grav-theme-antimatter-git-sync/README.md

 # Setup

+🚨Before setting up Git Sync, please make sure to remove the `ReadMe.md` file in your Grav site `user` folder (if one exists).
+This will prevent a possible sync issue when creating a default `ReadMe.md` file in your new Git repository.🚨

 If you want to set Antimatter with Git Sync as the default theme, you can do so by following these steps:

 * Navigate to `/your/site/grav/user/config`.